m2001619/UserPage/README.md

   * Font Awesome : https://fontawesome.com/
   * Headless UI : https://headlessui.com/

-Note: there is a JSON file in the Source Folder has the all information in the site, and I have connected it with the Global State to make I connection like the one with the BackEnd .
+Note: there is a JSON file in the Source Folder has the all information in the site, and I have connected it with the Global State to make connection like the one with the BackEnd .